• Skip to primary navigation

 Next on our list is the garage parking laser.
 These units are mounted to the overhead or ceiling and work when a motion detector senses your car pulling into the garage.

-Our recommendation would be the MAXSA Park Right Garage Laser.
+Our top recommendation would be the MAXSA Park Right Garage Laser.
 This particular line of lasers is low profile and available as a single unit for one car or a dual laser unit for two cars.

 Installation is easy.
 It only takes a few minutes to mount it in the preferred spot on your ceiling and power it up with the supplied power cord.
 You can even plug it into your garage door opener power source if you like.
-Once mounted, activate the laser and aim it at the exact point on your vehicle that will be your reference point to stop.

 What’s nice about a laser light is that you can use the red dot as a guide to steer the vehicle either left or right as the laser dot is moving up the hood.
-Once it arrives at the predetermined point on your vehicle, you have arrived in the exact spot you want to be at.
+Once it arrives at the predetermined point on your vehicle, you have arrived in the exact spot you want to be.

 6. Infrared garage parking system